This page addresses some of the typical questions

 hours, all of which are spent outside so please check

 the weather and dress accordingly.
-For other season
+Please wear winter

-trips, we recommend checking the weather and layering
+recommend checking the weather and layering your clothing

-close-toed shoes and long pants.
-No sandals and
+and long pants.
+No sandals and no shorts.

 Please, no fur.
 Should our dogs see you wearing fur,